aureleoules/firelink-app/README.md

-FireLink (Android App)
+# FireLink (Android App)

 Sync web links with your PC and your (android) phone very smoothly!

-Usage
+## Usage

-Checkout the web version: https://github.com/aureleoules/firelink-app
+Checkout the web version: https://github.com/aureleoules/firelink-app Install android app from the PlayStore : [Not Available Yet]

-Contributing
+## Contributing

-Fork it!
+1. Fork it!
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request :D
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

-License
+## License

 Do whatever the fuck you want.